Skip to content

 To switch to OpenAI:

-OPENAI_API_KEY - launch the application with that setting
+3. launch the application

 If you want a broader overview of supported Spring AI provider options beyond the default Playground flows, see the main Spring AI Documentation.